 Although you will be supported by professional careers staff in preparing your industrial placement application, due to the competitive nature of these placements it is possible that not all students will be successful in securing these nationally-advertised opportunities.
 Students who have not secured an industrial placement will automatically be transferred over to the degree without the placement year - the BSc Biochemistry.

-In your second year, you’ll focus on a range of biochemistry modules, including Cell Biology and Medical Microbiology, as well as some more practically oriented modules designed to equip you with the laboratory skills and knowledge required by a successful biochemist.
+In your second year, you will focus on a range of biochemistry modules, as well as some more practically oriented modules designed to equip you with the laboratory skills and knowledge required by a successful biochemist.

 The facilities for studying biochemistry at Lancaster University are excellent.
 We have invested over £4 million in new life science teaching laboratories which you will use for practical learning and your dissertation project.
 Around 50% of the contact time on the degree is used for practical and workshop activities in the laboratory or in PC labs.